Please be ready with your application reference number starting with 'P'. For example P1234567

 The legislation of the Protection Orders in Queensland falls under the Domestic and Family Violence Act QLD 2012.
 It also includes the enforcement of the Queensland Criminal code in certain offences.
 The main point of this law is to prevent a person (defendant) from committing a heinous act against the applicant through restrictions and orders to the defendant.

-Breaching the conditions of a Protection Order is a serious offence and will in most circumstances show up on a person's police check.
+Breaching the conditions of a Protection Order is a serious offence and will in most circumstances show up on a person's Nationally Coordinated Criminal History Check.

 Anyone who feels aggrieved or threatened by; acts, threats or future acts of a person can apply for a protection order.